 On Music, Writing & Teaching: Kate makes the connections in this short Q&A, posted on the Director’s Blog for the MFA in Creative Nonfiction at Bay Path University.
 A Bay Path faculty member, Kate mentors first year students over three semesters of writing labs, and supervises the publishing track for second-year MFA candidates.
 To learn more, check out the Bay Path all-online MFA program.
 It’s ideal for the non-traditional student and working writer.

-On Writing & Reading: Kate considers a ghostwriting offer and contemplates her dual career in the book business in recent guest posts for the writing blog, Beyond the Margins.
-In an essay adapted from her 2012 acceptance speech for the New England Book Award in nonfiction, Kate recounts her journey from reader to writer.
+On Writing & Reading: Kate writes about a reading recluse and her messenger for Yankee Magazine, now available online.
+In posts for the writing blog, Beyond the Margins, she considers a ghostwriting offer and contemplates her dual career in the book business.
+You can also read this essay adapted from her 2012 acceptance speech for the New England Book Award in Nonfiction, where Kate recounts her journey from reader to writer.

 Shy Bird in Big Woods: Kate tweets, but more often she enjoys listening to distant calls in the forest.
 Follow her light birdsong on Twitter, or visit her on Facebook.